-- 136. Plaintiff incorporates by reference the allegations of the preceding paragraphs. - 137.
+- 158. Plaintiffs incorporate by reference the allegations of the preceding paragraphs. - 159.
 The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "in excess of statutory jurisdiction, authority, or limitations" or that are "without observance of procedure required by law."
 5 U.S.C. § 706(2)(C), (D).
 In addition to the limitations established under the APA, FHFA's authority as conservator of the Companies is strictly limited by statute.
-See 12 U.S.C. § 4617(b)(2)(D).

-- 138. The Net Worth Sweep is inimical to the very definition of what it means to be a conservator, which is a term with a well-established meaning in financial regulation.
-A conservator is charged with seeking to rehabilitate the company under its control, not to operate the company for its own benefit while stripping it of its assets. - 139.
+See 12 U.S.C. § 4617(b)(2)(D). - 160.
+The Net Worth Sweep is inimical to the very definition of what it means to be a conservator, which is a term with a well-established meaning in financial regulation.
+A conservator is charged with seeking to rehabilitate the company under its control, not to operate the company for its own benefit while stripping it of its assets. - 161.
 The Net Worth Sweep is in direct contravention of the statutory command that FHFA as conservator must undertake those actions "necessary to put the [Companies] in a sound and solvent condition" and "appropriate to carry on the business of the [Companies] and preserve and conserve [their] assets and property."
 12 U.S.C. § 4617(b)(2)(D).
-Indeed, rather than seeking to put the Companies in a "sound and solvent" condition and to preserve and conserve the Companies' assets and property, FHFA has expropriated the Companies' entire net worth for the benefit of the federal government, to the detriment of private shareholders such as Plaintiff. - 140.
+Indeed, rather than seeking to put the Companies in a "sound and solvent" condition and to preserve and conserve the Companies' assets and property, FHFA has expropriated the Companies' entire net worth for the benefit of the federal government, to the detriment of private shareholders such as Plaintiffs. - 162.
 Furthermore, FHFA's purpose as conservator is to seek to rehabilitate Fannie and Freddie, but the Net Worth Sweep makes such rehabilitation impossible.
-Rather, the Net Worth Sweep makes clear that FHFA and Treasury intend to keep Fannie and Freddie in conservatorship indefinitely, operating them for the sole benefit of the federal government, unless Congress passes legislation resolving the situation. - 141.
-On information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
-But because HERA mandates that FHFA perform its duties as conservator independent of the "direction or supervision of any other agency," 12 U.S.C. § 4617(a)(7), FHFA was not authorized to subject itself to Treasury's will. - 142.
-FHFA also acted beyond its authority by re-interpreting its statutory duty as a conservator under HERA to be a duty to taxpayers only and by resolving to hold Fannie and Freddie in a perpetual conservatorship to be operated for the benefit of the federal government.
+Rather, the Net Worth

+Sweep makes clear that FHFA and Treasury intend to keep Fannie and Freddie in conservatorship indefinitely, operating them for the sole benefit of the federal government, unless Congress passes legislation resolving the situation.